-The Association of Racing Commissioners International
+Page 484

-Model Rules of Racing
+The Association of Racing Commissioners International Model Rules of Racing

 Version 6.16.2

 Approved by ARCI Board of Directors Members

 July 16, 2015 March 24, 2016

-- (4) The trainer of the horse that has a medication reviewed in Subsection 3 shall sign a form approved by the Commission certifying that the required review described in Subsection 3 has been undertaken.
-The form shall be filed with the Commission prior to the expiration of the 14 days described in Subsection 3. - (5) Any medication that does not comply with Subsection 3, Subsection 4, and the medical labeling requirements in ARCI-011-020(D) is considered to be in violation of these rules. - (3)(6) A trainer whose horse has been claimed remains responsible for any violation of rules regarding that horse's participation in the race in which the horse is claimed. - $\frac{(4)(7)}{(4)}$ The trainer is responsible for: - (a) Maintaining the assigned stable area in a clean, neat and sanitary condition at all times; - (b) Using the services of those veterinarians licensed by the Commission to attend horses that are on association grounds; - (5)(8) Additionally, with respect to horses in his/her care or custody, the trainer is responsible for: - (a) The proper identity, custody, care, health, condition and safety of horses; - (b) Ensuring that at the time of arrival at locations under the jurisdiction of the Commission a valid health certificate and a valid negative Equine Infectious Anemia (EIA) test certificate accompany each horse and which, where applicable, shall be filed with the racing secretary; - (c) Having each horse in his/her care that is racing, or is stabled on association grounds, tested for Equine Infectious Anemia (EIA) in accordance with the jurisdiction's law and for filing evidence of such negative test results with the racing secretary; - (d) Using the services of those veterinarians licensed by the Commission to attend horses that are on association grounds; - (e) Immediately reporting the alteration of the sex of a horse to the horse identifier and the racing secretary; - (f) Promptly reporting to the racing secretary and the official veterinarian when a posterior digital neurectomy (heel nerving) is performed and ensuring that such fact is designated on its certificate of registration; - (g) Promptly notifying the official veterinarian of any reportable disease and any unusual incidence of a communicable illness in any horse in his/her charge; - (h) Promptly reporting the serious injury and/or death of any horse at locations under the jurisdiction of the Commission to the stewards and the official
+- has been undertaken.
+The form shall be filed with the Commission prior to the expiration of the 14 days described in Subsection 3. - (5) Any medication that does not comply with Subsection 3, Subsection 4, and the medical labeling requirements in ARCI-011-020(D) is considered to be in violation of these rules. - (3)(6) A trainer whose horse has been claimed remains responsible for any violation of rules regarding that horse's participation in the race in which the horse is claimed. - $\frac{(4)(7)}{(4)}$ The trainer is responsible for: - (a) Maintaining the assigned stable area in a clean, neat and sanitary condition at all times; - (b) Using the services of those veterinarians licensed by the Commission to attend horses that are on association grounds; - (5)(8) Additionally, with respect to horses in his/her care or custody, the trainer is responsible for: - (a) The proper identity, custody, care, health, condition and safety of horses; - (b) Ensuring that at the time of arrival at locations under the jurisdiction of the Commission a valid health certificate and a valid negative Equine Infectious Anemia (EIA) test certificate accompany each horse and which, where applicable, shall be filed with the racing secretary; - (c) Having each horse in his/her care that is racing, or is stabled on association grounds, tested for Equine Infectious Anemia (EIA) in accordance with the jurisdiction's law and for filing evidence of such negative test results with the racing secretary; - (d) Using the services of those veterinarians licensed by the Commission to attend horses that are on association grounds; - (e) Immediately reporting the alteration of the sex of a horse to the horse identifier and the racing secretary; - (f) Promptly reporting to the racing secretary and the official veterinarian when a posterior digital neurectomy (heel nerving) is performed and ensuring that such fact is designated on its certificate of registration; - (g) Promptly notifying the official veterinarian of any reportable disease and any unusual incidence of a communicable illness in any horse in his/her charge; - (h) Promptly reporting the serious injury and/or death of any horse at locations under the jurisdiction of the Commission to the judges and the official veterinarian and compliance with the rules in this chapter governing post-mortem examinations; - (i) Maintaining a knowledge of the medication record and status;

-Page 317
+Page 485

 The Association of Racing Commissioners International Model Rules of Racing

 Version 6.16.2

 Approved by ARCI Board of Directors Members

 July 16, 2015 March 24, 2016

-- veterinarian and compliance with the rules in this chapter governing postmortem examinations; - (i) Maintaining a knowledge of the medication record and status; - (j) Immediately reporting to the stewards and the official veterinarian knowledge or reason to believe, that there has been any administration of a prohibited medication, drug or substance; - (k) Ensuring the fitness to perform creditably at the distance entered; - (l) Ensuring that every horse he/she has entered to race is present at its assigned stall for a pre-race soundness inspection as prescribed in this chapter; - (m) Ensuring proper bandages, equipment and shoes; - (n) Presence in the paddock at least 20 minutes before post time or at a time otherwise appointed before the race in which the horse is entered; - (o) Personally attending in the paddock and supervising the saddling thereof, unless excused by the stewards; and - (p) Attending the collection of a urine or blood sample or delegating a licensed employee or the owner to do so.
+- (j) Immediately reporting to the judges and the official veterinarian knowledge or reason to believe, that there has been any administration of a prohibited medication, drug or substance: - (k) Ensuring the fitness to perform creditably at the distance entered; - (l) Ensuring that every horse he/she has entered to race is present at its assigned stall for a pre-race soundness inspection as prescribed in this chapter; - (m) Ensuring proper bandages, equipment and shoes; - (n) Presence in the paddock at least 20 minutes before post time or at a time otherwise appointed before the race in which the horse is entered; - (o) Personally attending in the paddock and supervising the saddling thereof, unless excused by the judges; and - (p) Attending the collection of a urine or blood sample or delegating a licensed employee or the owner to do so.